olizilla/asciify/README.md

                                           |____|   /_______  //___/\  \  |____|
                                                            \/       \_/

-An hybrid npm module and CLI for turning plain-text into ascii-art.
+A hybrid npm module and CLI for turning plain text into ascii art.
+A pure JS figlet tool to make all your banners better.

 ## Getting started